RevenueCat/revenuecat-docs/docs_source/📈 Dashboard & Metrics/overview.md

   ]
 }
 [/block]
 The 'MRR' card displays the current monthly recurring revenue tracked in RevenueCat.
-You can read more about how MRR is calculated in our [charts guide here](doc:charts#section-monthly-recurring-revenue).
+You can read more about how MRR is calculated in our [charts guide here](doc:monthly-recurring-revenue-mrr-chart).

+## Revenue
 [block:image]
 {
   "images": [